weltamdraht/ReticulumRasPiRelaySwitch/README.md

 It might be worth a thought to configure your setup as a transport and propagation node to avoid it being bored.

+Please be aware that I am by no means an expert in any of this so please be kind if you destroy things building or using your reticulum switch. __No refunds being made__.

+Please use the provided links to install rns and lxmf on your RasPi.
+Please use the search engine of your choice for help setting up system services.
+I am glad to provide my humble efforts if needed though.